Home » Gadgets » 7 Ways NFC Tags Made My Life Easier

 0 comment

-So I ordered a bunch of NFC tags from Amazon hoping to automate some parts of my life and turn my home into a smart home.
+I had ordered a bunch of NFC tags from Amazon to automate some parts of my life and turn my home into a smart home.
 However, creating pragmatic use cases for NFC tags turned out to be much harder than I thought.
-After some trial and taking inspiration from user forums, I found 7 practical use cases for NFC tags that I’m excited to share.
+After some trials and taking inspiration from user forums, I found seven practical use cases for NFC tags that made my life easier.

 1. Set Kitchen Timers

-One of the easiest yet effective ways to use NFC tags is to place them in your kitchen.
-I often boil eggs or cook noodles so I’ve programmed my NFC tag to start a timer of 5 minutes and place it near the kitchen counter.
-Now, I just tap my iPhone on the tag and the timer starts immediately.
-There are other ways to set timers on your iPhone too.
+One of the easiest yet effective ways to use NFC tags is to place them in the kitchen.
+Since I boil eggs or cook noodles often, I programmed an NFC tag to start a timer of 5 minutes and place it near the kitchen counter.
+After that, I just tap my iPhone on the tag and the timer starts immediately.
+Of course, there are other ways to set timers on your iPhone too.

 2. Send ETA to Your Family

-My work involves frequent travel.
-Somedays, I’m returning home from the office and sometimes from a client meeting.
+My work involves frequent travel shuttling between from the office or a client meeting to home.
 There are days when I get late and my family wants to know when I will be back home.
+Of course, they don’t want me to talk or text while driving.

 To automate this piece of communication, I scan an NFC tag placed on my car dashboard.
-This triggers a Siri shortcut which automatically calculates my ETA (estimated time of arrival) from the current location to the saved home location and sends it over SMS/WhatsApp to a pre-specified contact.
+This triggers a Siri shortcut which automatically calculates my ETA (estimated time of arrival) from the current location to my saved home location and sends it over as an SMS/WhatsApp to a chosen contact.

 3. Log Your Water Intake

 I recently got sick due to dehydration, an easily preventable situation with adequate water consumption.
-So, I finally started to monitor my water intake.
-To ensure I reach my daily goal of 2-3 liters, I programmed an NFC tag and stuck it to my water bottle.
+After doctor’s recommendation, I started to monitor my water intake.
+It’s easy to forget that during busy days to drink at least 2-3 liters, I wanted to record and monitor it.
+That’s why I programmed an NFC tag and stuck it to my water bottle.

-Now, every time I drink water from the bottle, I tap the tag with my phone logging the intake to my preferred app.
-NFC doesn’t work on metal surfaces, so I used a plastic water bottle and put a tap on it to avoid water damage.
+After that, every time I drink water from the bottle, I tap the tag with my phone to log the intake to my preferred app.
+That’s when I learned that NFC doesn’t work on metal surfaces – ergo, metal bottles.
+So I used a plastic water bottle and concealed the tag with a tape to avoid any accidental water damage.

-Different apps let you achieve this.
 On my iPhone, I use the WaterMinder app.
-It supports Siri shortcuts and can be easily integrated into the native shortcut apps.
-Also, works on Android smartphones.
+It supports Siri shortcuts and can easily integrate into the native shortcut apps.
+The app also works on Android.

 4. Turn Off Alarm With NFC Tag

-If you struggle to get up from bed in the morning, you can place some NFC tags far away from your bed like in the kitchen or bathroom.
-When the alarm goes on, you will be forced to get out of bed and tap your phone on the NFC tags in order to turn off the alarm.
-It makes it harder to fall back asleep, eh?
+Like many, even I struggle to wake up from bed in the morning.
+But, you can put an alarm tied with an NFC tag far away from your bed, like in the kitchen or bathroom.
+When the alarm goes off, you will be forced to get out of bed.
+You’ll need to tap your phone on the NFC tags to turn off the alarm.
+That’ll make it hard for you to return to your bed, isn’t it?

 5. Allow Guests to Connect to Wi-Fi

-Sharing complex Wi-Fi passwords isn’t easy.
+Sharing complex Wi-Fi passwords isn’t easy and you wouldn’t want to spell it out all the time.
 To fix that, you can program your NFC tags to store your Wi-Fi network information (SSID and password).
 Stick that NFC tag in the living room and the next time you have guests over, they can tap the back of their smartphone to connect to Wi-Fi network.

-Android users can use the app called NFC Tools to achieve this.
+The NFC Tools works on Android phones to quickly help connect to a programmed Wi-Fi network.
 Unfortunately, iPhone doesn’t allow connecting to Wi-Fi with NFC tags for security purposes.
 So a combination of QR code and NFC will provide more holistic approach for all guests.

 6. Control Your Lights for Reading Time

-As an avid reader who sometimes lacks the motivation to pick up a book after a long day at work, I use NFC tags to create a dedicated “reading time” experience.
-I’ve programmed an NFC tag next to my bed that dims my bedside lamp.
+As an avid reader who sometimes lacks the motivation to pick up a book after a long day at work, I use NFC tags to create a dedicated reading time experience.
+I stuck a programmed NFC tag next to my bed to change the brightness whenever I interact my phone with it.
 When scanned, it adjusts the color temperature to warm white, setting the ideal mood for getting cozy with a good book.

 7. Turn on Room AC From Your Main Door

 To make this work with regular ACs, you will have to buy a 16 Amp smart plug that supports Siri shortcuts or Tasker integration.
-A good way to check whether it supports NFC tags or not is to check the online reviews of the product.
-Most popular smart home brands like Havels and TP-Link support these features.
-I use a Havel’s smartplug and it worked fine.
+A good way to check whether it supports NFC tags is to check the online reviews of the product.
+Plugs from smart home brands like TP-Link support these features.
+I used a Havel’s smartplug and it worked fine.

 You may also like